 Step 2.
 Install Grafana on CentOS 7.

 First, Add a new Grafana repository:

 cat <<EOF | sudo tee /etc/yum.repos.d/grafana.repo [grafana] name=grafana baseurl=https://packagecloud.io/grafana/stable/el/6/$basearch repo_gpgcheck=1 enabled=1 gpgcheck=1 gpgkey=https://packagecloud.io/gpg.key https://grafanarel.s3.amazonaws.com/RPM-GPG-KEY-grafana sslverify=1 sslcacert=/etc/pki/tls/certs/ca-bundle.crt EOF

 Now we can start Grafana installation with the following command:

 After the installation process is finished, execute the following commands to start your Grafana service:

 Grafana will be available on HTTP port 3000 by default.
-Open your favorite browser and navigate to http://mydomain.com:3000 and complete the required the steps to finish the installation.
+Open your favorite browser and navigate to http://my-domain.com:3000 and complete the required steps to finish the installation.
 If you are using a firewall, please open port 3000 to enable access to the control panel.

 Congratulations!
 You have successfully installed Grafana.
 Thanks for using this tutorial for installing Grafana open-source data visualization on CentOS 7 systems.
 For additional help or useful information, we recommend you to check the official Grafana website.